AndyObtiva/glimmer-dsl-swt/docs/reference/GLIMMER_COMMAND.md

 Note: If you encounter an issue running the `glimmer` command, run `bundle exec glimmer` instead.

 ### Basic Usage

+You can run any Glimmer app with `jruby` directly, which is the most lightweight way of running Glimmer DSL for SWT applications.
+However, if you wrote an app that does not explicitly `require 'glimmer-dsl-swt'`, then you may use the `glimmer` command for convenience instead since it automatically loads `glimmer-dsl-swt`.

 ```
 glimmer application.rb